 - Making all necessary transfers e.g. permits, business name, licences, contracts;

 - Making any fiscal adjustments (final stocktake/utilities, etc.)

 Communicate all enquiries and prepare documents well in advance.
 This is the secret to a problem-free sale of the franchise business.
-For assistance, consider contacting a franchise solicitor here at LegalVision on 1300 544 755 or fill out the form on this page.
+For assistance, consider contacting a franchise lawyer here at LegalVision on 1300 544 755 or fill out the form on this page.